 After washing my hands, I went to my head nurse to report the needle stick.
-She said we had to go talk with Jim to get his sexual history and obtain permission to draw his blood to check for HIV.
+She said we had to go talk with Jim to obtain his sexual history and get permission to draw his blood to check for HIV.
 Thankfully, he was hepatitis negative at his semiannual blood draw.
-I was glad that Jim had told me previously that he had been married to his wife for over 50 years and was a farmer before he retired.
+I was glad that Jim had told me previously that he had been married to his wife for over 50 years and farmed before he retired.
 I nervously approached him and quietly explained the situation.
-He told me his wife was his only sexual partner, and he signed the release to be checked for HIV.
+He told me his wife was his only sexual partner and signed the release to be checked for HIV.
 I was thankful to hear that he was faithful to his wife.
 I drew his blood and sent the tube off to the lab.

 A couple of days later, Linda, my nurse manager called me at home.
 “Pam, we just got Jim’s lab test back and it was negative for HIV.
 I just informed Jim also.”
 “Thank you, Linda, for letting me know here at home before I came to work.”
 I hung up and got down on my knees before the Lord.

 Dear Lord, Thank You for protecting me from this deadly disease.
 Thank You that my times are in Your hands.
 Use me for Your glory and honor.
 Amen.